 Here is what your Copies & Folders settings should look like once you're done:

 - Click on Composition & Addressing, select your defaults for composing messages and optionally configure Thunderbird to use The UCSB Directory (for instructions, go to https://www.connect.ucsb.edu/usage/google-apps/generic-client).
 Note that this applies only to those on the UCSB campus network.
 The UCSB Directory is not availble to Thunderbird from off-campus locations.

 In the same window as step 12, on the left, click Outgoing Server (SMTP) and select your former SMTP server if it's there (retain the smtp.gmail.com server).
 Click Remove.
 Click Yes.
 The server smtp.gmail.com must still be there for you to be able to send email.

 Under Junk Settings on the left, un-check Enable adaptive junk mail controls for this account.
 Click OK.
-You may now begin using Thunderbird with your Connect/Google Apps account.
+You may now begin using Thunderbird with your Connect/Google Workspace account.

 Our Alternate Configuration is best for accounts that will be used only with Thunderbird and not with other clients.
 This configuration will result in slightly better performance and will not result in duplicate messages showing up in a search.
 However, any messages that are "archived" using the Google Web or Mobile apps will NOT BE VISIBLE within Thunderbird.

 You must complete the entire Standard Configuration from above before proceeding to make these changes: